nazifapennstate/bmmb852/week7/README.md

 | `bigwig`        | Converts BAM coverage to bedGraph and BigWig for IGV visualization                                         |
 | `clean`         | Removes all generated files and directories                                                                |

-After activating the `bioinfo` Conda environment, I ran pipeline with the following SRR:
+After activating the `bioinfo` Conda environment, I ran the pipeline with the following SRRs:

 ```bash
 # Illumina paired-end